-These maps show the percentage of the population per province experiencing water scarcity, based on the water available (precipitation minus evapo transpiration) per person per year (<1000 m3/person/year).
-Water scarcity indicates that a population depends on water resources from outside their immediate region (-85 km2).
+These maps show the percentage of the population per region experiencing water scarcity, based on the water available (precipitation evapotranspiration) per person per year minus (<1000 m3/person/year).
+Water scarcity indicates that a population depends on water resources from outside their immediate region (~85 km2).
 Water scarcity is closely related to population density.
-Currently, the highest percentage of population under water scarcity is in the Ashanti region (with 1.5+ million people - city Kumasi) and in the Greater Accra metropolitan area with about 4 million inhabitants.
-In the future, the Central region with the city of Cape Coast will have more than 50% of its population unable to be be self-sufficient in water.
+Currently, the highest percentage of population experiencing water scarcity is in the Ashanti region (with 1.5+ million people - city Kumasi) and in the Greater Accra metropolitan area that has about 4 million inhabitants.
+In the future, the Central region with the city of Cape Coast will have more than 50% of its population unable to be self-sufficient in water resources